BOHOL TARSIERS CONSERVATION AREA | TOURIST ATTRACTION

 AN ENCOUNTER WITH THE BOHOL TARSIERS

-Tarsiers are shy nocturnal animal that leads a mostly hidden life.
+Tarsiers are a shy nocturnal animal that leads a mostly hidden life.
 They normally sleep at daytime near the trunks of trees and shrubs.
 Hence, guests are requested not to make so much noise so as not to disturb the animals.
-I was quite excited when I saw one, because that was my first time to see these animals.
+I was quite excited when I saw one because that was my first time to see these animals.
 I had the difficulty of taking their photos because that was noontime and they were sleeping when I arrived.
 It’s interesting to note that Tarsier’s diet consists mostly of insects such as cockroaches and crickets, but if they have a chance to catch a small lizard, bird or bat, they won’t hesitate to do so.

 Although the species is believed to be about 45 million years old and is perhaps one of the oldest land species to continuously live in the Philippines, it was only introduced to western biologists in the 18th century.

 In Bohol, this little creature is known under a lot of names, often different from town to town, some of their local names include “mamag”, “mago”, “magau”, “maomag”, “malmag”, and “magatilok-iok”.

-Within the vicinity are stalls selling food and souvenirs , so before proceeding to our next destination, I decided to hydrate myself with a fresh buco juice and let my driver/tour guide had his lunch.
+Within the vicinity are stalls selling food and souvenirs, so before proceeding to our next destination, I decided to hydrate myself with a fresh buko juice and let my driver/tour guide had his lunch.
 I also took a short time to buy some souvenirs to bring home.

 How to Get There: